samirsuroshe18/WellBeing-App/README.md

 ## Operating Instructions
 The Wellbeing App allows users to:
-- Create tasks related to good deeds and positive activities.
+- Create tasks related to good deeds, positive and creative activities.
 - Earn points (wellpoints) for completing tasks.
 - Connect with others and join community initiatives.
 - Track progress and achievements in promoting wellbeing.